-According to a recent release by the Centers for Disease Control and Prevention, the outbreak of listeriosis attributed to Boar’s Head deli meats has risen to 57 confirmed cases, all requiring hospitalization and including nine fatalities.
+According to a recent release by the Centers for Disease Control and Prevention, the outbreak of listeriosis attributed to Boar’s Head deli meats has risen to 57 confirmed cases, all requiring hospitalization and including ten fatalities.
 Following epidemiologic investigations, Boar’s Head ultimately recalled 7 million pounds of deli meat in a series of actions.

 Of 44 patients interviewed, 41 reported consuming deli-sliced meats with either or both liverwurst or the Boar’s Head brand identified.
 Health authorities in Maryland and New York have isolated the infectious strain of Listeria monocytogenes in unopened containers of liverwurst.
 Commonality of strains from patients, and unopened products are homologous as determined by whole genome sequencing.